rickwxc/microservice-lumen-nodejs-docker/readme.md

 * delete a store branch along with all of its children
   - DELETE /v1/stores/1
 * move a store branch (along with all of its children) to a different store branch
-  - POST /v1/stores/1
+  - POST /v1/stores/1/branches
-    * with parameter fromStoreId
+    * with parameter branchStoreId
 * view all store branches with all of their children
   - GET /v1/stores
 * view one specific store branch with all of its children